 Low pile carpets feature tight loops of fabric and shorter fibers.
 The shorter fibers of low pile carpets are flat and dense and give the carpet a smoother surface.

-You should use this type of carpet in areas of the home with heavy traffic.
+You should use low pile carpet in areas of the home with heavy traffic.
 Homeowners buy this type of carpet more for its function than for its design.
 Low pile carpet will be efficient in any room in your home because it’s:

 - Easy to clean: Low pile carpets are easier to maintain over time.
 Most low pile carpets can be cleaned with a vacuum and can withstand heavy foot traffic.
 They don’t hold onto debris like high pile carpets do.